Kinangop, Kenya · Founded on a Promise · Est. 2026

 England, United Kingdom

 Two Kariuki sons.
 Two countries.
 One mission.
-Jonathan grew up in the same Kinangop highlands and built a career as an aircraft maintenance engineer to European standards.
-He is the bridge to EASA certification — giving RIST graduates access to three international frameworks: KCAA, FAA, and EASA.
+Jonathan is the bridge to EASA certification — giving RIST graduates access to three international frameworks: KCAA, FAA, and EASA.

 EASA Liaison